citp/privacy-policy-historical/l/li/lib/libertymutual.com.md

-> *The following text is extracted and transformed from the libertymutual.com privacy policy that was archived on 2011-10-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111012083929id_/http%3A//www.libertymutualgroup.com/omapps/ContentServer%3Fpagename%3DLMGroup/Views/lmgDisclosure%26cid%3D1138362980102) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the libertymutual.com privacy policy that was archived on 2012-03-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120314153445id_/http%3A//www.libertymutualgroup.com/omapps/ContentServer%3Fpagename%3DLMGroup/Views/lmgDisclosure%26cid%3D1138362980102) for the most accurate reproduction.*

 # Liberty Mutual

 **Internet Privacy Policy
-**At Liberty Mutual we are dedicated to "Helping People Live Safer, More Secure Lives", our commitment to this message is carried through by "securing" your privacy on the web.
-Please read the following Internet Privacy Policy which explains how we at Liberty Mutual endeavor to build your trust and security through our web policies.
+**At Liberty Mutual Insurance we are dedicated to "Helping People Live Safer, More Secure Lives", our commitment to this message is carried through by "securing" your privacy on the web.
+Please read the following Internet Privacy Policy which explains how we at Liberty Mutual Insurance endeavor to build your trust and security through our web policies.

 This Internet Privacy Policy applies to your visit to our web site www.libertymutual.com and its affiliated sites.
 If you are an individual who has purchased an automobile, homeowners, or life insurance product from Liberty Mutual, or if you are a claimant under a disability policy, you or your employer have received or will be receiving in the mail a copy of Liberty Mutual's Privacy Disclosure Statement which contains important additional information about our privacy practices.